My Journey

 Move to Northwest Iowa

-In 2020 I accepted a call to pastor a church in Sanborn, IA.
+In 2020 I moved to northwest Iowa.
 That meant moving the bees and finding a new home for them.
 Now my colonies live year round on land managed by Lyon County Conservation.
-They are healthy due to good foraging and minimal exposure to chemicals.
+They seem to stay healthy due to descent foraging and minimal exposure to chemicals.
 I donate honey to the county and they sell it to support their conservation efforts.

 Serving My Community